Red mailbox over flowing with mail.

 Using IMAP and your mailbox is maxing out?

 So you want to use IMAP email so you can pickup your email on your phone or whatever device.
 Cool right.
 Sure is but it comes with a price.
-That price is the responsibility to keep your email space cleaned up OR you host it with Gmail or the like and which for a nominal fee will let you use all the storage and well I'll leave it to you to search how private that is.
+That price is the responsibility to keep your email space cleaned up OR you host it with Gmail or the like and which for a nominal fee will let you use all the storage and well I'll leave it to you to search how private that is. *NB: They train their AI on your info.

 With hosted email when you hit 100% full, any emails coming to you will bounce back to the sender as if your account does not exist.
 You will get system warnings when you hit 80% and then just before you max out.